 4. Communicate Often

-Another key to successful sales and marketing alignment is frequent and intentional communication, including across teams.
-Here are some examples of information that could be shared both in and outside of meetings to improve the customer experience as well as the likelihood of closing a sale:
+Another key to how marketing and sales work together is facilitating frequent and intentional communication, including across teams.
+Below are some examples of information that could be shared both in and outside of meetings to improve the customer experience, as well as the likelihood of closing a sale.

-5. Invest in Tools to Make Aligning Sales & Marketing Easier
+5. Invest in Tools to Make Sales & Marketing Alignment Easier

 Certain types of sales software streamline the processes of gathering prospect data, converting them into regular customers, and rewarding team victories.
 This makes these software products key components of sales and marketing alignment best practices.